marcgreen/dhdedm2/FEATURES_AND_EQUIPMENT.md

 These attributes can be modified through character advancement, equipment, or other game effects.

+### Attribute Usage in Action Rolls

+When making action rolls, the corresponding attribute modifier is automatically added to the roll total.
+For example:
+- A roll using the `agility` trait will add the Agility attribute modifier (+1 by default)
+- A roll using the `strength` trait will add the Strength attribute modifier (-1 by default)
+- A roll using the `finesse` trait will add the Finesse attribute modifier (+2 by default)

+The attribute modifier is included in the final roll calculation along with other modifiers like experience bonuses and advantage/disadvantage.

+## Character Background

+The system now includes a detailed character background with the following components:

+### Default Background: Marsh Dweller

+**Motivation**: Protecting their homeland from industrial expansion that's draining the wetlands for profit

+**Important Relationships**:
+- Elder Croakwise (mentor who taught them stealth)
+- their clutch-sibling Tadwick (captured by poachers)
+- Mama Bullseye (crime boss who gave them their first heist job)

+**Secrets & Mysteries**: they're searching for an ancient frog artifact that could restore dried marshlands

+**Personality**: Speaks in short, croaking sentences.
+Patient and observant, but quick to act when opportunity strikes.
+Tends to sit very still, then move explosively

+**Beliefs**: "The marsh remembers everything" - believes in natural balance and that patience reveals all secrets

+**Background Story**: Born in the Singing Marshes, they learned stealth from hunting flies and avoiding predators.
+When industrial crews began draining their homeland, they turned to thievery - stealing from the companies destroying wetlands and fencing goods to fund resistance efforts.

+**World Connections**: Part of an underground network smuggling displaced marsh creatures to safety

 ## Special Features

 The system now tracks special character features that can come from class, background, or other sources.
 Features can be activated/deactivated and some have level-based progression.